-The requirements of these management plans, and other EPR related plans which may be applicable to this CCP, are addressed in the relevant WEMP applicable to the works area.
-The WEMP details the specific requirements and controls to avoid and mitigate environmental impacts resulting from the Compound activities.
+The requirements of these Management Plans, and other EPR related plans which may be applicable to this CCP, are addressed in the Worksite Environmental management Plan (WEMP) applicable to this works area.
+The WEMP details the specific requirements and controls to avoid and mitigate environmental impacts resulting from the Construction Compound activities.